Infrastructure

 The line will be fully designed by European expertise with “a strong focus on the highest social and environmental standards”.

-The Nairobi BRT Line 3 is expected to be operational in 2030 – moving up to 300,000 daily commuters in a safer and more efficient manner.
+The Nairobi BRT Line 3 is expected to be operational in 2030 – moving up to 300,000 daily commuters more safely and efficiently.

-Over the past 10 years, the EU has offered technical assistant to the Kenyan government on transportation matters.
+Over the past 10 years, the EU has offered technical assistance to the Kenyan government on transportation matters.

 One of the outcomes of this assistance is the creation of the Nairobi Metropolitan Transport Authority (NaMATA), which will run the BRT Line 3 with the EU.